alyssadata/ai_source_architecture/01_the_source_gap.md

 The source gap matters because AI systems are becoming public-facing, personalized, memory-bearing, agentic, relational, and continuity-claiming.

-As these systems reach users, the question of source becomes more important, not less.
+As these systems reach users, the question of Source becomes more important, not less.

 Without source architecture, AI contact may drift into: